elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 ---

-### When dealing with event codes for key actions, does the case matter?
+### Is it essential to consider case when dealing with event codes for key actions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, case matters and all event codes must use Pascal case to receive the appropriate return value, otherwise it will not work.
-Please evade mistypes: it is KeyZ, not keyZ.
-The check like event.code=="keyZ" won’t work: the first letter of "Key" must be uppercase.
+  <div><strong>Interview Response:</strong> Yes, the case is critical, and all event codes must utilize the Pascal case to obtain the correct return value; otherwise, they fail.
+Please avoid misspellings: it is KeyZ, not keyZ.
+The check-like event.code=="keyZ" won’t function since the initial letter of "Key" must get capitalized.
     </div>
   </div>
 </details>